chadday/nicar_ocr/README.md

 * [ImageMagick](http://www.imagemagick.org/script/command-line-processing.php) is an open source image processing and conversion power tool.

+* [Ghostscript](https://www.ghostscript.com/index.html) is an interpreter for PDFs and Adobe's PostScript language.

 Since this is a Mac-based class, we'll be following Mac install instructions but you can find Windows and Linux in the following documentation.

 * Xpdf [documentation](https://www.xpdfreader.com/download.html)
 * tesseract [documention](https://github.com/tesseract-ocr/tesseract/wiki).
 * ImageMagick [documentation](http://www.imagemagick.org/script/command-line-processing.php)

 For Mac, we'll be using the Homebrew package manager.
 You can install it [here]().
 So for tesseract, you will use the following command.
 ```